kaiaai/LDS/README.md

 Please see the `examples` folder for sample Arduino sketches.

 ## Connecting to Arduino
+- Maker's Pet offers Lidar breakout boards for ESP32 for sale in its [onine store](https://makerspet.com/store/)
-Please follow [this tutorial](https://kaia.ai/blog/tutorial-connect-ld14p-lidar/) to connect LDROBOT LD14P to Arduino ESP32.
+- follow [this DIY tutorial](https://kaia.ai/blog/tutorial-connect-ld14p-lidar/) to connect LDROBOT LD14P to Arduino ESP32

 ### Adapter Boards
-Some LiDAR/LDS models do not have built-in motor control and therefore require an additional board to operate:
+Some LiDAR models do not have built-in motor control and therefore require an additional board to operate:
-- for Xiaomi Roborock 1st gen LDS02RR use [this board](https://github.com/makerspet/pcb/tree/main/lds02rr_adapter)
+- for Xiaomi Roborock 1st gen LDS02RR use [this board](https://makerspet.com/store#!/Adapter-for-LDS02RR-LiDAR/p/697091363)
 - for Neato XV11 use [this board](https://github.com/makerspet/pcb/tree/main/neato_delta_adapter)
 - for 3irobotix Delta-2A, -2B, -2C PRO, -2D, -2G use [this board](https://github.com/makerspet/pcb/tree/main/neato_delta_adapter)